garvit192/Overview/index.md

 ### 🛡 Department of Defence – I4NS
 **Role:** Research Intern | **Timeline:** April 2024 - June 2024

 Contributed to microgrid control system modernization efforts for the Marine Corps Air Station Miramar.
-More details availabe on request.
+> **Note:** More information about this project is available upon request.
+Specific technical and operational details are restricted due to Controlled Unclassified Information (CUI) guidelines.

 **Key Contributions:**
 - Led 24+ stakeholder interviews to identify cybersecurity, automation, and scalability issues